DETAILED ACTION

 Concerning claims 20 and 23, given the structure of the cap, the structural elements of the combination of the electrical protector as disclosed by modified Rebbeck (as rejected in claims 1-7, 9-10, and 12 above) would render the claimed method steps obvious since such would be a logical manner of using the combination.

-Regarding claim 24, modified Rebbeck teaches the method of claim 20 and further teaches wherein the height (see Fig 4) of the nut (16) is along the central longitudinal axis (42) but fails to teach wherein the respective edge of each of the at least two first fingers extends a height that is greater than a height of the nut.
+Regarding claim 24, as best understood, modified Rebbeck teaches the method of claim 20 and further teaches wherein the height (see Fig 4) of the nut (16) is along the central longitudinal axis (42) but fails to teach wherein the respective edge of each of the at least two first fingers extends a height that is greater than both a height of the nut and the first radial distance.

-It would have been an obvious matter of design choice to have modified the respective edge of each of the at least two first fingers as disclosed by modified Rebbeck to extend a height that is greater than a height of the nut and/or have modified a height of the nut such that the respective edge of each of the at least two first fingers extends a height that is greater than the height of the nut, since such a modification would have involved a mere change in size of a component.
+It would have been an obvious matter of design choice to have modified the respective edge of each of the at least two first fingers as disclosed by modified Rebbeck to extend a height that is greater than both a height of the nut and the first radial distance and/or have modified a height of the nut such that the respective edge of each of the at least two first fingers extends a height that is greater than the height of the nut and the first radial distance, since such a modification would have involved a mere change in size of a component.
 A change in size is generally recognized as being within the level of ordinary skill in the art.
 MPEP 2144.04 (IV)(A).
-The rationale for supporting this conclusion of obviousness is to optimize engagement between the nut and the respective edge of each of the at least two first fingers and/or facilitate reducing costs and mass with a modified height of the nut.
+The rationale for supporting this conclusion of obviousness is to optimize engagement between the nut of desired sizes and the respective edge of each of the at least two first fingers and/or facilitate reducing costs and mass with a modified height of the nut.

-Regarding claim 8, modified Rebbeck teaches the cap (10) of claim 1 but fails to teach wherein the first prong includes a magnet disposed on the first prong.
+Regarding claim 25, as best understood, modified Rebbeck teaches the cap (10) according to claim 1 but fails to teach wherein the second prong stem together with the at least two second fingers form a concave surface.

 Response to Arguments